The New World of Same-Sex Marriage in California: Is Marriage and/or Domestic Partnership Right For You?

 2. Remain unregistered and unmarried, but execute property co-ownership and/or cohabitation agreement to address assets, debts, and post-separation support

-3. Register (or remain registered) or get married – or both -- and abide by all community property rules, generally without the need for an agreement (though some couples may still need a written agreement to address certain pre-registration/marital assets and debts, or a transmutation agreement for specific assets)
+3. Register (or remain registered) or get married – or to be practical, both -- and abide by all community property rules, generally without the need for an agreement (though some couples may still need a written agreement to address certain pre-registration/marital assets and debts, or a transmutation agreement for specific assets)

 4. Register (or remain registered) or get married, and execute registration/marital agreement to modify the community property rules regarding assets and debts, and to limit (to some degree) obligations for post-separation support